The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 Central & South Asia are represented here by diverse populations from India and Sri Lanka in the south to Kazakhstan and Uzbekistan in the north.
 Some Central & South Asian DNA is difficult to assign confidently to one population and receives a ‘broadly’ designation.

-The Broadly Central & South Asian population has Mauritius as a recent ancestor location.
+The Broadly Central & South Asian population has Mauritius as a genetic group.

 Present-day Vietnam was the cradle of one of the world’s earliest civilizations, and one of the world’s first regions to develop rice-based agriculture.
 A tropical country on the Indochinese Peninsula, Vietnam is bordered by China to the north and by Laos and Cambodia to the west.
 The country has 54 ethnic groups, the largest being the Kinh, who make up more than 85% of the population.

 Filipino & Austronesian

 Many indigenous Filipinos, including the Aeta, Batak, and Mamanwa peoples, are likely descended from one of the earliest dispersals of modern humans out of Africa.
 However, most Filipinos can trace their ancestry to a much more recent and widespread migration of Southeast Asian seafarers related to the indigenous people of Taiwan.
 Today, this genetic signature – called “Austronesian” (meaning “southern island”) – is common across the islands of the Pacific, from the Philippine Sea to Hawaii, and can be found as far away as Madagascar.